-FCPS is the largest educational system in the State and the 10th largest school division in the U.S. based on enrollment.
-FCPS is the third largest employer in the State, with approximately 25,000 full-time staff positions, of which approximately 93 percent are school-based.
+FCPS is the largest educational system in the State and the 11th largest school division in the U.S. based on enrollment.
+FCPS is the third largest employer in the State, with approximately 25,400 full-time staff positions, of which approximately 93 percent are school-based.
 The FCPS bus fleet is one of the largest bus fleets in the U.S., transporting approximately 144,000 students on over 1,600 buses each day.
 FCPS facilities consist of more than 27 million square feet of school buildings and office space.

 The function of the FCPS School Board is to set general school policy and, within the framework of the VDOE regulations, establish guidelines and rules that will ensure the proper administration of the school system.
 The School Board comprises 12 members who are elected by citizens of the County and serve four-year terms.
 There is one member from each of the County's nine magisterial districts and three members at large.
 A nonvoting student representative is selected by a countywide student advisory council for a one-year term.
 The School Board is entrusted with the responsibility of hiring the school division's superintendent.
-The superintendent along with the deputy superintendent, chief equity officer, chief operating officer, director of operations, and assistant superintendents manage the day-to-day operations of the school system.
+The superintendent along with the deputy superintendent, chief equity officer, chief academic officer, chief operating officer, and assistant superintendents manage the day-to-day operations of the school system.

-Schools and Centers - Fiscal Year 2020
+Schools and Centers - Fiscal Year 2021

-Elementary (K-6) 141
+Elementary (K-6) 142

 Middle (6-8) 3

 Middle (7-8) 20

 Secondary (7-12) 3

 High (9-12) 22

 Alternate High 2

 Special Education Centers 7

-Total 198
+Total 199

-FCPS is focused on meeting the needs of more than 188,000 students from preschool through twelfth grade, while managing 198 schools and centers.
-The schools and centers are divided into five regions and are supported by six departments that provide a broad range of services including curriculum development, building maintenance, computer services, ordering and delivery of instructional materials, recruitment, hiring, and payment of personnel.
+FCPS is focused on meeting the needs of approximately 180,000 students from preschool through twelfth grade, while managing 199 schools and centers.
+The schools and centers are divided into five regions and are supported by seven departments that provide a broad range of services including instructional services, special services, facilities and transportation, information technology, school improvement/supports, human resources, and financial services.

-Over 86 percent of the school system's approved operating budget (\$3 billion for fiscal year 2020) was allocated to instructional programs.
+Over 86 percent of the school system's approved operating budget (\$3.1 billion for fiscal year 2021) was allocated to instructional programs.
 In addition to core instructional programs designed to meet the varied needs of the student body and to enhance academic achievement, FCPS offers a variety of other instructional programs.
 Such programs include Head Start, Foreign Language Immersion, International Baccalaureate (IB), Advanced Placement (AP), Advanced Academics, as well as, extensive programs for students pursuing technical careers.
 FCPS also provides a broad range of adult education programs offering basic education courses along with vocational and enrichment programs to adults in the community.
 Thomas Jefferson High School for Science and Technology (TJHSST), a Governor's magnet school, attracts students from throughout Northern Virginia for an intensive program emphasizing sciences, mathematics, and technology.

 FCPS is a component unit of the County and is included as an integral part of the County's financial statements.
 The cost of FCPS governmental activities are funded primarily by the County.
-For fiscal year 2020, the County provided 71.4 percent of funding and the state and federal governments provided 25.2 percent of FCPS' operating funding.
+For fiscal year 2021, the County provided 69.3 percent of funding and the state and federal governments provided 27.2 percent of FCPS' operating funding.
+The transfer from the County increased by 0.3 percent, however the relative County funded percentage decreased from fiscal year 2020 by 2.1% as a result of increased funding from federal government through the Coronavirus Aid, Relief, and Economic Security (CARES) Act under the Elementary and Secondary School Emergency Relief (ESSER I) fund.
 Capital funding for public school facilities is provided primarily by the sale of general obligation bonds issued by the County.